 European Telco 2025: Digital Services for the Mass Market

 Markets and Subjects Analyzed

-- Evolution of telco communications services in the OTT era
+- Transformation and evolution of telco service offerings in the 5G era

 - The expansion of telcos' role into banking and payments

-- The impact of regulation on strategies and services
+- The impact of eSIM on mass market mobile services

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How are telcos reshaping their position in the digital economy?

 - Which emerging technologies and business models do telcos need to address and how?